Green energy at Bodnant Garden

 Our biggest project so far has been solar-powering our tearoom with a national award-winning installation in the car park - mistaken by some visitors as a piece of modern art.
 Designed by Carbon Zero, the 175 photo-voltaic panels laid on the hillside generate enough electricity to power the Pavilion cafe and two electric vehicle charging points in the car park.
 They even recharge gardeners’ battery power tools.

-We’re installing a smaller solar scheme to power the refreshment kiosk at the Far End of the garden.
-Our Kingfisher Cabin is currently powered by a generator which is noisy and expensive to run.
-Carbon Zero have come up with a system which will provide all our electricity needs at the cabin from Easter to October.
-So from Spring 2017 the Kingfisher Cabin with be completely powered by the sun – heating your tea, cooling your water and freezing your ice cream.
+We’ve installed a smaller solar scheme to power the refreshment kiosk at the Far End of the garden.
+Carbon Zero have come up with a system which will provide all our electricity needs at the Kingfisher Cabin from Easter to October – heating your tea, cooling your water and freezing your ice cream.

 National Trust has a mission to reduce use of fossil fuels at its properties and places across the UK to half by 2020.
 This will cut down on carbon emissions and save an estimated £4million on energy bills to plough back into conservation work.